mynodebtc/mynode/README.md

 <a href="https://www.lopp.net/bitcoin-information.html">Bitcoin Information</a>

 ## Security
-There are many reasons to run a Bitcoin Node, like myNode will provide.
+There are many reasons to run a Bitcoin Node.
 It helps keep the Bitcoin network secure and reduces the trust you are giving others when using 3rd party Bitcoin Explorers or Bitcoin Light Wallet servers.
 They can track you or give you false information, reducing your security and privacy.
 A “full node”, like the Bitcoin node running on your myNode device, personally validates all blocks in the Bitcoin blockchain making sure your Bitcoin transactions and Lightning network use is built on the strongest, most trusted foundation possible.

 By using myNode for your Lightning Wallet, Bitcoin Wallet, and Block Explorer, you no longer have to trust others to give you the correct information!
 This increases your security when protecting your valuable assets.